willcl-ark/bitcoin/doc/design/private-broadcast-tool.md

 tunable would make its users distinguishable.

-Where the numbers come from: the 50 s backup floor, the 310 s slot and the 568 s bound are derived from the per-connection budgets; the 18 s discovery window is measured (RESOLVE bursts finished within 8 s nine times in ten on one Tor client); the onion reachability under Limits comes from probing each release's fixed-seed list.
+Where the numbers come from: the 50 s backup floor, the 310 s slot and the 568 s bound are derived from the per-connection budgets; the 18 s discovery window and the 30 s parent hold are measured (RESOLVE bursts finished within 8 s nine times in ten on one Tor client; orphan resolution asks within about 4 s on signet); the onion reachability under Limits comes from probing each release's fixed-seed list.
 Six slots, three prompt, three backups each, and the two windows are choices: enough that losing a path or a few peers does not lose the job, few enough that a job stays a small event.
 None is a privacy parameter; changing one changes cost and robustness for every user of a release alike.

 The schedule makes no claim about hiding the user's address: that comes entirely from the tool being nodeless and reaching everything through Tor.
 What the schedule buys is delivery